As part of National Braille Week, we invited braille user, Aj Ahmed, to tell us about his experiences of growing up with braille.

 I appreciate that there might also be some reluctance from younger people to learn braille, too.
 After all, if you’re offered a way to learn that isn’t familiar and isn’t as easy as listening to something, you’re more likely to take the audio option!
 It’s there, it’s easy and you already know how to listen.

-Also, I wouldn’t be able to read stories to my kids if I didn’t read braille as it just isn't possible to read a book to little ones from an audio version!
+Also, I wouldn’t be able to read stories to my kids if I didn’t read braille.
+It just isn't possible to read a book to little ones from an audio version!
 I can’t read printed books, so my kids know to pass me the braille version of their favourite story.

 Where you might encounter braille